oqolarte/oblong/content/project/imbentori.md

 their shoes as though their budget were flushed down the loo.

 {{< btt >}}
+### Entry #
+Date: Thu, 03 Sep 2015

+no more predilections for the vampire twerking class. no more needless incarcerations of angels with hues. in fact, the world needs more pints of paints to wash, not cover, the sins of those that cannot be altered through crosses. no more hold-on monologues, no more green tongues forking for similes from aging millenials, because, come on, have you not the enthusiasm to actually do something? unless, of course, something is internally hindering you. then, by all means, give in to your personal quests. but please, try foucault or lorde or someone from your mother tongue that could purge your atrophy. no more telescopes whose flashy ends are grommeted with the supposed downward tomorrow. future *is* bleak. humans *are* doomed. nigh well are we to face our masters, but it is up to us to have whether teeth or lips to taunt them with.

+{{< btt >}}
 ### One-Liners
 Tweet-like witticisms back in the day.